How to Avoid the Most Common, Costly, and Devious Car Dealership Scams In the World.

 The internet Today has certainly become one big part of our lives and as such, one cannot go a day without it.
 But how do you avoid devious car dealership scams?
 According to the United Nations Agency, about 3.2 Billion populates in the world used the internet in 2015.

 Most of these people including you and I use the internet for several tasks.
 We use it for Shopping, Gathering of information, communication, education and other ways to accomplish many goals.
 Shoppers especially use the web in our research for everything, buying a toaster to buying a new or used car.
 But did you also know that online fraud is one of the biggest headaches to cyber security?
 And that cyber fraud today is common than traditional fraud?
-There’s so many good on the internet.
+There are so many good on the internet.
 But do you also know that there are those with well practiced, planned systems, methods and means to scam you in a twinkle on an eye?

-If you are one who love the internet and love to shop online, Then read and learn how to detect and avoid the Most Common, Costly, and Devious Car Dealership Scams online today.
+If you are one who love the internet and love to shop online, Then read and learn how to detect and avoid the Most Common, Costly and Devious Car Dealership Scams online today.

 - The Curb-stoners: These are the so-called car dealers who pose as individuals in order to scam you.
 They will normally post ads in various classified sites like Craigslist pretending to be the owner and just trying to sell their vehicle.
 Don’t think this is harmless, but these people are are usually selling vehicles with serius hidden problems that can affect your safety and value.
 They usually sell vehicles that no reputable dealer would go near it.

 - The old Jack-Trick: Many people still get suckered in on this old trick.
 Ads will appear with a vehicle for less than half of what it’s worth with a sales pitch to lead you to believe this is a forced sale for some reason or another that may seem to believe.
-They’ll want you to wire the money to them and they will have the vehicle shipped to you.
+They’ll want you to wire the money to them, and they will have the vehicle shipped to you.
 Let me share a personal experience with you.
 My niece being brought up in the car business actually bit on this type of ad, they nearly got her money, nearly, she told my brother her dad and he schooled her on the scam and she didn’t loose her money that day.
-That goes to show you that it can happen to anybody, so don’t fall for it
+That goes to show you that it can happen to anybody, so don’t fall for it.

 Avoid Top devious car dealership scams